Jaimesanchezgalvis/WellHello/readme.txt

 The units of measurement that I have used are "em", so that the project was responsive, too

-I hope I have met expectations, and I am always willing to hear suggestions for improvement,
+I hope I have met expectations, and i would like to have more time to finish the chat, and obviously am always willing to hear suggestions for improvement,

 thanks for reading this lines, best regards Jaime Sanchez Galvis